Hybrid Summary Statistics: Experimental Details

 Here we test hybrid summaries on noisy tomographic WL simulations presented in \cite{makinen2024hybridsummarystatisticsneural}.
 The simulations were generated using the \texttt{pmwd} particle mesh code and then collected into four redshift bins to form convergence image data of shape $(128,128,4)$.
 The simulations are generated over a wide uniform prior in the parameters $p(\Omega_m, S_8) = \mathcal{U}([0.15, 0.7] \times [0.35, 1.52])$.
 As an existing summary, we repeat \citet{makinen2024hybridsummarystatisticsneural}'s procedure and histogram all auto- and cross-power spectra for each redshift bin into a vector of 60 numbers for each simulation.
 The simulations are also subject to additive shape noise, which we add to the noise-free simulations on-the-fly during network training.

 \textbf{Network details.} For obtaining hybrid summaries the convolutional neural network with symmetric Multipole Kernels (MPK) was adapted from \citet{makinen2024hybridsummarystatisticsneural}.
+The lightweight network is initialised without pretraining for this analysis and contains $1,615$ learnable parameters.
 For the large non-hybrid CNN we apply a $3 \times 3$ kernel to embed the field into 16 filters, and then down-sample with stride-2 convolutions with output filters $[32, 64, 128]$.
 The network is then mean-pooled in the spatial axes and the flattened filters are passed to a dense network with a specified output size to be fed into the mutual information maximiser (here a mixture density network for the EPE loss).
+This results in $97,971$ learnable parameters.
 For both embedding networks we employ the \texttt{smooth\_leaky} activation function from \cite{makinen2024hybridsummarystatisticsneural}.
 For the EPE loss configuration, a mixture density network (MDN) with hidden layers of size $[70,70]$ and output layers for mixing coefficients, standard deviations, and means is employed to parameterise a four-component mixture.